MissPi75/MissPi75/README.md

 ## About my repo

 For the time being, all documents are available only in Polish.

-I will gradually translate them into English.
+-DareIT-FC: test documentation created during my software tester course at Future Collars crosschecked with my mentor during DareIT mentoring programme.
+-AIDEAS: presentation and screen capture of AI agentic flow created by Team #175 "Drużyna" during AIDEAS AI course.
+POC of network of AI Agents (in dedicated no-code platform Generator GPT) in order to optimize backend processes of a FMCG comany.
+Additionally, a link to video on YouTube where one of our team members talks about the programme.
+-AK1944: checklists, bug reports and screenshots (Google Sheets links).
+Test documentation of AK1944 website resdesign project.
+3-tester-team.

 <!---
 MissPi75/MissPi75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.